sharontega/suicide/README.md

-# suicide

-The dataset was gotten from kaggle.

-The project is about suicide rate of different countries from 1985-2015

-The data was cleaned in jupyter notebook
+The dataset was sourced from Kaggle and focuses on suicide rates across various countries spanning the years 1985-2015.
+Data cleaning and analysis were conducted using Jupyter Notebook in Python, and the results are visually represented through Power BI visualizations.